jdmclatcher/fbla-computer-game-2018-2019/README.md

 The only asset pack used was "SimpleUIElements".
 The pack was used for basic UI starter backgrounds and images.
 You can view it here on the Unity Asset Store: https://assetstore.unity.com/packages/2d/gui/icons/simple-ui-elements-53276

-## Instructions for Opening/Playing the Game
+## Instructions for Opening the Game

 Download the project and simply double-click on the shortcut called "FBLA Mini Game Mania" to play the game.
 All of the source code and other project files are located inside the main folder ("GEORGIA_JOHNSCREEK") in a sub-folder called "FBLA Simulation and Programming 2018-2019"